R. F. Chapman Graduate Student Prize

 for Research in Insect Science

 Reg Chapman (1930-2003) was an eminent insect physiologist who influenced our subject for many decades.
-He was a devoted teacher and researcher with perhaps his most famous publication, The Insects: Structure and Function, being the standard text in this field since its first edition published over 34 years ago.
+He was a devoted teacher and researcher with perhaps his most famous publication, The Insects: Structure and Function, being the standard text in this field since its first edition was published 50 years ago.
 His contributions to the scientific literature are many, wide-ranging, and erudite.
 Reg was well known to many, if not all, of the readers of Physiological Entomology.
 He was an Honorary Fellow of the Royal Entomological Society and served with distinction as Director of this University's Center for Insect Science.
 The purpose of the R.F.
 Chapman Graduate Student Prize for Research in Insect Science is to reward outstanding research accomplishments in any area of insect science.

 For excellence in research in any area of insect science.